World Journal of Dentistry

 RESEARCH ARTICLE

-Mithun BH Pai, Ashwini Rao, Sumeet Bhatt, Guru R Rajesh, Vijayendra Nayak
+Mithun BH Pai, Sumeet Bhatt, Guru R Rajesh, Vijayendra Nayak

 Factors influencing Oral Health and Utilization of Oral Health Care in an Indian Fishing Community, Mangaluru City, India